Police: Gunman killed 5 at Milwaukee brewery complex

-MILWAUKEE — A gunman killed five people and then shot himself during a mass shooting in Milwaukee, Wisconsin.
+Police identified the shooter who attacked the Molson Coors complex as a 51-year-old Milwaukee man who worked there.

+The shooting occurred on Wednesday at a sprawling facility that includes a mix of corporate offices and brewing facilities.
+More than 1,000 people work there.
+It's widely known in the Milwaukee area as “Miller Valley," a reference to the Miller Brewing Co. that is now part of Molson Coors.

-President Donald Trump announced during a press conference at the White House Wednesday night that five people had been killed.
-Trump told reporters a "wicked murderer opened fire" at the Molson Coors campus Wednesday when speaking of the gunman.
+President Donald Trump announced during a press conference at the White House on Wednesday night that five people had been killed.
+Trump told reporters a "wicked murderer opened fire" at the Molson Coors campus.

+Roughly 800 miles away from Washington, Milwaukee police Chief Alfonso Morales spoke to reporters alongside Milwaukee Mayor Barrett at another press conference in Wisconsin, saying that as police responded to the incident, "officers noticed the gunman, a 51-year-old Milwaukee man, deceased apparently from a self-inflicted gunshot wound."

 Mayor Barrett told reporters, "six families are grieving because of the horrific act of this individual."
 Wisconsin Governor Tony Evers came to the podium and held a short moment of silence in honor of the victims.